Dr. Christian Kästner

 Bio

-I am an associate professor in the School of Computer Science at Carnegie Mellon University.
-My current interests are in software engineering for software systems with ML components (or teaching software engineering to data scientists, "machine learning in production"), open-source sustainability, and software-supply-chain security.
+Christian is an associate professor in the School of Computer Science at Carnegie Mellon University.
+His current interests are in software engineering for software systems with ML components (or teaching software engineering to data scientists, "machine learning in production"), open-source sustainability, and software-supply-chain security.
+He is generally interested in understanding the` limits of modularity and complexity caused by variability in software systems, which naturally brings me to questions of quality assurance, interoperability, and feature interactions.
+His research combines rigorous empirical research with program analysis and tool building.

 Research